okd-project/okd/Documentation/UPI/libvirt/libvirt.md

 Shut down the bootstrap vm and then remove it from the pools of the load balancer.
 If you followed the [LB_HAProxy.md](../Requirements/LB_HAProxy.md) guide to configure HAProxy as you load balancer, just comment the two `bootstrap` records in the configuration file, and then restart its service.

-After the bootstrap vm is offline, let's authenticate as `system:admin` in OKD, by using the `kubeconfig` file, which was created when you [generated](#generate-the-ignition-configuration-files) the Ignition configs.
+After the bootstrap vm is offline, authenticate as `system:admin` in OKD, by using the `kubeconfig` file, which was created when Ingnition configs were [generated](#generate-the-ignition-configuration-files).

 Export the `KUBECONFIG` variable like the following example:

 `$ export KUBECONFIG=$(pwd)/auth/kubeconfig`

-You should now interact with the OKD cluster by using the `oc` utility.
+You should now bo able to interact with the OKD cluster by using the `oc` utility.

 For the certificate requests, you can approve them with:

 `$ oc get csr -ojson | jq -r '.items[] | select(.status == {} ) | .metadata.name' | xargs --no-run-if-empty oc adm certificate approve`.

 For the `image-registry` cluster operator things are getting a bit more tricky.

 By default registry would expect a storage provider to provide an RWX volume, or to be configured to be ephemeral.

 If you want the registry to store your container images, follow the [official OpenShift 4 documentation](https://docs.openshift.com/container-platform/4.2/registry/configuring-registry-storage/configuring-registry-storage-baremetal.html) to configure a persistent storage backend.
 There are many backend you can use, so just choose the more appropriate for your infrastructure.